SuperThunder/SuperThunder.github.io/_posts/2018-06-02-ServerRebuild.md

 4. nginx config that provides access to some VMs.

 ## Steps
-1. Bring server down and take out drives, all 2.5 inch so their important content can be moved around with a USB-to-SATA adapter
+1. Bring server down and take out drives, all 2.5 inch, so their important content can be moved around with a USB-to-SATA adapter
 2. Install 2TB data, 500GB OS, 320GB VM drive (OS is on same disk as before, VMs will go on repurposed disk)
 3. Install Ubuntu server, set up SSH.
 4. This is where things get different.
 I want to have deployment automated in general, so I will use a tool (probably Ansible) at each step to automate deployment.
 The first step is to automate the samba setup.